Georg Karo: Early life

 Georg Heinrich Karo was born in the Palazzo Barbaro, Venice.
 His father, Moritz, the son of a rabbi from Königsberg in der Neumark (now Chojna, Poland) in Western Pomerania, had built up a substantial fortune as a merchant in Berlin and served as honorary consul to Austria-Hungary.
 (Note: Schwingenstein 1977; Matz 1964 (for Karo's childhood and Moritz's fortune).)
 His mother, Helene Kuh, was Moritz's second wife and came from a Viennese family.
 Both of Karo's parents were non-practising Jews, and baptised their children as Protestant Christians; Karo remained a practising Protestant throughout his life.
 Karo lived in Berlin until the age of six, when his father, having lost his job through illness, moved the family to Florence, where Karo spent the remainder of his childhood.
 (Note: Schwingenstein 1977; Matz 1964 (for Karo's childhood and Moritz's fortune).)
 Until 1885, he was educated by private tutors, including Carl Schuchhardt, later known as a pioneer of prehistoric archaeology in Germany.
 He then attended the Berthold-Gymnasium in Freiburg, from which he graduated on 30 July 1890.

-In the same year, Karo began studying classical philology and archaeology at the University of Munich under the art historian Heinrich Wölfflin and the philologists Wilhelm von Christ and Ludwig Traube.
+In the same year, Karo began studying classical philology and archaeology at the Ludwig-Maximilians-Universität München under the art historian Heinrich Wölfflin and the philologists Wilhelm von Christ and Ludwig Traube.
 (Note: Schwingenstein 1977; Lindenlauf 2015 (for Traube).)
 He initially specialised in classical philology, later writing in his memoirs that he found archaeology "completely foreign" and that he "only embarrassed himself" when attempting it.
 At the beginning of the 1892 winter term, he moved to the University of Bonn, where he studied under the classicist Franz Bücheler and the philologist Hermann Usener, but focused his studies in archaeology under Georg Loeschcke.
 Loeschcke held that the tradition of classical art should be traced to the Minoan and Mycenaean cultures of the second millennium BCE.
 Karo received his doctorate under him in 1896, with a thesis entitled De arte vascularia antiquissima quaestiones ("Inquiries into the Most Ancient Art of Vase Painting").